 Responsible Property Ownership

 Issue: Inconsistent and lax enforcement of current environmental and civil ordinances for property owners.

 ICON believes good property owners, good landlords and all of Springfield benefit when property is maintained according to City code and problem property owners are held accountable.

 ICON believes that City government is responsible for the health of all residents by removing garbage and waste from all areas of the City regularly, proactively, and efficiently AND that recycling is key to reducing costs and keeping the City cleaner.

 Advocacy: Private waste haulers should collect from every residential property in the City and be accountable for specific consistent levels of service.
 Reduce the mess at home, cut recycling time, and pay for one less garbage can with single stream recycling.
 Move payment for garbage service to monthly CWLP bills.
-Recycling fees are now paid to CWLP, ensuring all Springfield residents not only share the benefits but also the cost of yard waste and branch pickups, recycling, hazardous waste collections and large item pickups.
+Recycling fees are paid via CWLP billing ensures all Springfield residents share the costs and benefits of yard waste & branch pickups, recycling, hazardous waste collections and large item pickups.

 Issue: Zoning action inconsistent with the residential character of a neighborhood damages the long-term stability and property values of neighborhoods.

 ICON believes in consistent zoning that preserves the character and property values of residential neighborhoods with neighborhood-appropriate commercial areas that provide benefits for residents.